- Click on SEARCH from the main menu.

 - Membership is free.
 Click on BECOME A MEMBER found under LICENSE OR SELL in the main navigation menu.

-- Complete the registration form (all fields are required), and then press the REGISTER button at the bottom of the screen, whereupon a confirmation email will be forwarded to you.
+- Complete the registration form (all fields are required), and then press the REGISTER button at the bottom of the screen.

 - If you are already a member, log in and click on LICENSE OR SELL and select YOUR PROFILE in the main navigation menu.